-To help Australians better manage their budget, Bare offers monthly or fortnightly payment plans for prepaid funerals.
+To help Australians better manage their budget, Bare offers monthly payment plan for prepaid funerals.
 Click below for a quote.

 Life and death are not always predictable.
 Sometimes a loved one passes and you weren’t fully prepared, or it has come completely unexpected.
 You are left with organising a funeral and depending on your choices this can become very expensive.
 As we all know in life such large sums of money are not always available when needed.

 Here are a few suggestions you could follow to try and cover the costs of a funeral and gain some extra financial support at this time.

 As soon as the bank becomes aware of your loved ones passing their bank accounts will be frozen if the accounts were in the sole name of the deceased.
 However, if you are needing funds to pay for funeral expenses most banks will release funds only for this purpose.